l-sala/BAPTA/README.md

 ![Folder Structure](READMEimgs/Folder_Structure.jpg)

 It is mandatory to **create one folder for each pacing frequency and/or for each condition**.
-For example, if you have to analyse APs from Guinea Pig (`Species`) CMs, in control and in the presence of a drug (`Group`) at two different pacing frequencies or drug concentrations (`Condition`), I recommend to create 4 folders with the following structure:
+For example, if you have to analyse APs from Guinea Pig (`Species`) CMs, in control and in the presence of a drug (`Condition 1`) at two different pacing frequencies or drug concentrations (`Condition 2`), I recommend to create 4 folders with the following structure:

--   GP_CTR_Pacing-Frequency-1
+-   GP_CTR_Pacing.Frequency.1
--   GP_DRUG_Pacing-Frequency-1
+-   GP_DRUG_Pacing.Frequency.1
--   GP_CTR_Pacing-Frequency-2
+-   GP_CTR_Pacing.Frequency.2
--   GP_DRUG_Pacing-Frequency-2
+-   GP_DRUG_Pacing.Frequency.2

 Another example: